 Can New Tech Break the Chain?

 We keep waiting for the miracle battery, the one that's cheap, energy-dense, long-lasting, and made without cobalt, lithium, or mining.
 It doesn't exist.
 Not yet.
 But there are contenders.
 Sodium-ion batteries, for example, use abundant salt instead of lithium.
 They're heavier and store less energy, so they won't power a Tesla Model S. But they could work for city EVs, e-scooters, or stationary storage.
 CATL has already started mass-producing them for Chinese EVs like the Chery QQ.
-At $70 per kWh, they're 30% cheaper than LFP batteries.
-That price buys you a small EV for under $20,000 CAD, about the cost of a used Honda Civic.
+At $70 per kWh, they're 30% cheaper than LFP batteries, cheap enough to put a small EV under $20,000 CAD, roughly the cost of a used Honda Civic.

 Sodium is everywhere.
 Table salt, seawater, even the soil in Saskatchewan.
 You can't weaponize it.
 You can't embargo it.
 And it doesn't need deep mining.
 That's a geopolitical advantage for nations that currently have no leverage in the battery supply chain.
 If sodium-ion scales, China loses its lithium stranglehold.
 The DRC's cobalt becomes less critical.
 And Canada?
 We could be a leader.
 Our potash mines in Saskatchewan produce millions of tonnes of sodium byproducts annually.
 Right now, most of it's wasted.
 But it could be refined into battery-grade material.
 Solid-state batteries are another hope.
 They replace liquid electrolytes with solid ceramics or polymers, making them safer and more energy-dense.
 Toyota's been promising a solid-state EV by 2027.